Things To Think About - Classes Prior to 2017

-The primary purpose of a "Dean's Certification" is to obtain information about academic and disciplinary misconduct (or lack thereof).
+- The primary purpose of a "Dean's Certification" is to obtain information about academic and disciplinary misconduct (or lack thereof).
 If requested by the professional school, we will report any major disciplinary sanctions [i.e. Conduct (Suspension or Separation) or Academic (Suspension or Separation)].
 It is not College policy to report the specifics of the proceedings.
-If you have experienced a major disciplinary sanction, please speak with Sarah Streit, the pre-law advisor in Career Services.
+If you have experienced a major disciplinary sanction, please speak with Lesley Kingsley, the pre-law advisor in the Center for Professional Development.

-Make sure the addresses for your parents and/or guardians are correct in BannerStudent so that they can receive important Commencement information.
+- Make sure the addresses for your parents, guardians and/or families are correct in BannerStudent so that they can receive important Commencement information.

-If you are applying to Law School, you do not need to open an Interfolio Account.
+- If you are applying to Law School, you do not need to open an Interfolio Account.
 You do, however. need to have your letters sent to LSAC Credential Assembly Service.
-Contact Career Services for more information.
+Contact the Center for Professional Development for more information.

 - Visit the Center for Professional Development's website for information about letters of recommendation and writing personal statements.